 Review your notes often.

 A great time to review your notes is right before class.
 This will quickly refresh your memory of what was discussed last time and help you connect one lesson to the next.
 Don’t wait until a day or two before the test to start reviewing the entire chapter or section.
 If you review your notes every few days, you’ll find that by the time the test comes around, you will have a good understanding of the material.

 Don’t always study alone.

 Studying with others can be incredibly helpful.
-Chances are, someone remembers or understands something you don’t, or took notes on something you missed or has a different idea or interpretation of the book or assignment.
+Chances are someone remembers or understands something you don’t, took notes on something you missed, or has a different idea or interpretation of the book or assignment.
 Bouncing ideas off others will help you gain a more holistic understanding of the subject matter.